 Strengths:

-- The essay provides a clear context and background on the issue of cybercrime, highlighting its prevalence and the challenges it poses.
+- The essay provides context and background on the issue of cybercrime, highlighting its prevalence and the challenges it poses.

 - It proposes a comprehensive solution that includes changing cybersecurity legislation, addressing cyber-supply-chain security, promoting cyber-self-defense, and raising awareness through education and training.

-- The essay includes specific examples and data to support its arguments, which lends credibility to the discussion.
+- The essay includes concrete examples and data to back up its arguments, which lends credibility to the discussion.

 Areas for improvement: